mardix/active-alchemy/README.md

-#Active-SQLAlchemy
+#Active-Alchemy

-**Version 0.3.***
+**Version 0.4.***

 ---

-Active-SQLAlchemy is a framework agnostic wrapper for SQLAlchemy that makes it really easy to use by implementing a simple active record like api, while it still uses the db.session underneath.
+Active-Alchemy is a framework agnostic wrapper for SQLAlchemy that makes it really easy to use by implementing a simple active record like api, while it still uses the db.session underneath.
 Inspired by Flask-SQLAlchemy.